 In this course you will learn about a variety of topics with regards to determining status as an employee or an independent contractor and much more.

 This multi-case study course examines entity conversions and provides forms, elections and checklists, including sample completed tax forms.
 Conversion cases include: Converting a C corporation to an S corporation, with built in gains tax; Converting LLC to C Corporation; converting LLC to S corporation; Converting S Corporation to C corporation; incorporating a sole proprietor to S corporation.
 All examples have been updated for the effects of the new law.

-The exit strategies course is designed to provide guidance to the accounting professional facing retirement, growth limitations, workload and special client needs.
-In this top-rated 2 hour course we determine how to value an accounting practice for both the buyer and the seller and provide checklists and guidance on transfers, non-competes, and non-solicitation agreements.
-We also discuss pricing and sales strategies and then ease into the discussion of adding a partner, including financial and practice management considerations, concluding with a discussion of firm mergers.
+The exit strategies course includes guidance to the accounting professional facing retirement, growth limitations, workload and special client needs.
+It also includes how to value an accounting practice for both the buyer and the seller and provide checklists and guidance on transfers, non-competes, and non-solicitation agreements.
+We also discuss pricing and sales strategies and then ease into the discussion of adding a partner, including financial and practice management considerations, concluding with a discussion of firm mergers